evanmarou/salesTax/README.md

 # salesTax
-This is my first iOS app to calculate salesTax its builed it to xcode especialy for iphone 12 series
+This is my first iOS app to calculate sales Tax its build it on Xcode especially for iPhone 12 series